Written by Daniel King | Edited By Walter Pacheco | Last Update: July 29, 2024

 They chose this location because of its convenient access to spring water, limestone and the Ambler railroad station.
 At the same time, Mattison figured out how to make pipe insulation by combining magnesium carbonate with asbestos.

-Before the 1880s were over, Keasbey & Mattison Company transformed into an asbestos manufacturer.
-The village of Wissahickon turned into the factory town of Ambler.
+Before the 1880s were over, Keasbey & Mattison Company transformed into an asbestos manufacturer, and the village of Wissahickon became the factory town of Ambler.

-Mattison went on to make a fortune by capitalizing on as many uses of asbestos as possible.
+Mattison made a fortune by capitalizing on as many uses of asbestos as possible.
 America’s first asbestos textile plant opened in Ambler in 1896.
 Ambler’s factories began producing corrugated asbestos cement sheets in 1907.

 Other asbestos-containing products manufactured in Ambler included shingles, millboard, tiles, artificial lumber, gloves, gasket material, brake pads and spray-on fireproofing.

 Keasbey & Mattison ran into financial trouble during the Great Depression.
-The company was bought by Turner & Newall in 1934, which in turn was bought by the Certainteed Corporation and Nicolet Industries in 1962.
+The company was bought by Turner & Newall in 1934 and purchased by the Certainteed Corporation and Nicolet Industries in 1962.

-In the 1970s, public awareness about the dangers of asbestos exposure grew.
-The Environmental Protection Agency began to intervene in Ambler.
+Public awareness about the dangers of asbestos exposure grew in the 1970s, and the Environmental Protection Agency began to intervene in Ambler.

-Asbestos manufacturing continued in Ambler all the way until 1987.
-That’s when Nicolet Industries filed for bankruptcy protection in the face of thousands of asbestos-related lawsuits.
+Asbestos manufacturing continued in Ambler until 1987, when Nicolet Industries filed for bankruptcy protection, facing thousands of asbestos-related lawsuits.

 Mesothelioma in Ambler, Pennsylvania

-In June 2021, researchers from the University of Pennsylvania were awarded a grant.
+In June 2021, researchers from the University of Pennsylvania received a grant.
 They will study asbestos exposure pathways that lead to mesothelioma in and around Ambler.

-The grant will also fund research on the bioremediation of asbestos.
-As well as biological mechanisms that contribute to the development of asbestos-related diseases.
+The grant will also fund research on the bioremediation of asbestos and the biological mechanisms that contribute to the development of asbestos-related diseases.

 In 2011, a Pennsylvania Department of Health study confirmed there is an elevated rate of asbestos-related cancer among residents of Ambler.

 The researchers examined cancer diagnoses reported between 1992 and 2008.
-They found the rate of mesothelioma in Ambler’s zip code is three times higher than the average rate for Pennsylvania.
+They found the rate of mesothelioma in Ambler’s zip code to be three times higher than the average rate in Pennsylvania.

 Ambler, Pennsylvania, the asbestos textile mill